-SpaceX launches its first recycled rocket in historic leap
+SpaceX launches its 1st recycled rocket

 Cape Canaveral, Fla. — SpaceX successfully launched and then retrieved its first recycled rocket Thursday, a historic feat and the biggest leap yet in its bid to drive down costs and speed up flights.